adilsiraju/brocart/README.md

 # Brocart (E-Commerce)
 ![image](https://github.com/user-attachments/assets/69eb1880-192c-4c03-a332-829eb4c23338)

-Brocart is a minimal Django-based e-commerce application that demonstrates basic functionalities of an online store.
+The Brocart is a minimal Django-based e-commerce application that demonstrates basic functionalities of an online store.
 It includes features for managing products, customers, and orders.

 ## Key Features
 - **Product Management**: Add, edit, and delete products with fields such as title, price, description, and image.